rwxrob/boost/README.md

 go slightly longer depending on the content.
 Check the
 <https://twitch.tv/rwxrob/schedule> for when.

-## "Five hours?
-Do you take breaks?"
+## Five hours?
+Do you take breaks?

 * 12 minutes off
 * 54 minutes on

-Yes, we pretty strictly take a 12 minute break ever 54 minutes (which happens to be the exact times required by Twitch to ensure we are not interrupted with ad breaks by taking them intentionally instead).
+Yes, we pretty strictly take a 12 minute break ever 54 minutes.
+This let's everything sink it, let's people ask questions of one another, and allows for biological needs (eating, stretching, bathroom, etc.)

+This timing also happens to be the exact times required by Twitch to ensure we are not interrupted with ad breaks by taking them intentionally instead.

-## Before You Begin
+## What can I do to get ready?

 Please make sure you have a computer with at least the following minimum
 specs: